Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Applications

 injects if we choose $e > 0$ so that $1/p^e < \epsilon$.
 Therefore we can apply \autoref{prop.AlternateTheoremOnBCMRegularityAndPerfdSignaturePositive} and our claim follows. \end{proof}

 The proof is now nearly complete.
-Any quasi-\'etale cover of $Y$ induces quasi-\'etale cover of $S$ of the same degree (here we again use that $Y \to \Spec R$ is flat).
+We claim that any quasi-\'etale cover of $Y$ induces quasi-\'etale cover of $S$ of the same degree.
+Indeed suppose that $Z \to Y$ is a finite surjective map of degree $m$ between normal integral schemes.
+Set $S_Z'$ to be the section ring of $Z$ with respect to the pullback of $L$.
+This gives us a finite map $S' \to S_Z'$ that is quasi-\'etale of degree $m$ outside of the irrelevant ideal.
+However, as it is harmless to assume that $Y \to \Spec (R)$ has positive degree fibers (as otherwise $Y = \Spec (R)$), and $Y \to \Spec (R)$ has equidimensional fibers, we see that the irrelevant ideal defines a codimension $\geq 2$ subset of $\Spec (S)$.
+Thus $S' \to S_Z'$ is quasi-\'etale.
+Taking completions proves the claim.

 In particular, since we have a maximum size of a quasi-\'etale cover of $S$ (the reciprocal perfectoid signature), we also have one for $Y$.
 The result follows as it does in the local case. \end{proof}